intermine/im-docs/docs/get-started/tutorial/index.rst

 <sources>
 ^^^^^^^^^^

+The `<source>` elements list and configure the data sources to be loaded.
+A source can have a name and a type.

+`type`
-The `<source>` elements list and configure the data sources to be loaded, each one has a `type` that corresponds to the name of the bio-source artifact (jar) which includes parsers to retrieve data and information on how it will be integrated.
-The `name` can be anything and can be the same as `type`, using a more specific name allows you to define specific integration keys (more on this later).
+  Corresponds to the name of the bio-source artifact (jar) which includes parsers to retrieve data and information on how it will be integrated.

+`name`
+  can be anything and can be the same as `type`, using a more specific name allows you to define specific integration keys.

 `<source>` elements can have several properties depending on source type: `src.data.dir`, `src.data.file` and `src.data.includes` are all used to define locations of files that the source should load.
 Other properties are used as parameters to specific parsers.